The way we work and skills we use are changing

 Hiring managers have traditionally excelled at evaluating functional competencies: the technical skills they use daily and understand intuitively.
 When functional expertise was the primary predictor of success, this approach served them well.
 But in most roles today, behavioural competencies are the critical factor determining whether a candidate will truly succeed.
 Relying solely on the skills hiring managers are comfortable assessing is no longer sufficient.

-That's why we created Advanced Behavioural Competency Assessment (ABCA).
+That's why we created the Advanced Behavioural Competency Assessment (ABCA).

 Using a structured one-hour video interview conducted by one of our skilled consultants, we produce an executive summary and a detailed report featuring BARS scores, in-depth analysis, insights into role and industry suitability, and areas for development.